 Why Study at Winthrop?

 Winthrop is a public, co-educational university of distinction that was founded in 1886.
-It's beautiful and safe campus is located in Rock Hill, South Carolina, USA.
-Winthrop is a truly international university with a student population of 130 international students from close to 40 countries as well as approximately 6,500 students from across 46 states in the United States.
-We offer 42 undergraduate and 26 graduate degree programs through four academic colleges.
+It's a beautiful and safe campus located in Rock Hill, South Carolina, USA.
+Winthrop is a truly international university with international students representing more than 30 countries as well as approximately 4,900 students from across 40 states in the US.
+We offer 46 undergraduate and 24 graduate degree programs through four academic colleges.

 While studying at Winthrop you will benefit from all this University has to offer.
 The University's academic programs are tailored to your needs and expectations and through personal guidance you will be put on a path to success.
 The University is known for personalized attention and its welcoming environment to international students.